ntop/PF_RING/doc/nbpf/nbpf.rst

 (e.g. n2disk uses it to filter traffic).

-Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Napatech, Intel FM10K, and Exablaze.
+Currently it is used by selected PF_RING modules to convert BPF filtering expressions onto hardware filters supported by popular network adapters such as Accolade, Exablaze, Fiberblaze (Silicom FPGA), Intel FM10K (RRC) and Napatech.

 Expressions
 -----------